hashgraph/hedera-services/hedera-node/configuration/README.md

 The child folders in this directory hold configuration for various environments, for use with the **upcoming release of Services**.
-Each configuration file is described a small sub-section below.
+Each configuration file is described in a small sub-section below.

 All deployment paths are given relative to the top-level directory containing the deployed JAR (in DevOps-managed environments, this